King John of England

 13th-century depiction of John and his children, (l to r) Henry, Richard, Isabella, Eleanor, and Joan; Credit – Wikipedia

 John had many illegitimate children.
 His most noteworthy one was a daughter, Joan (or Joanna) In 1205, Joan married Llywelyn Fawr (Llywelyn the Great), Prince of Gwynedd and Prince of Powys Wenwynwyn.
-In 1216, Llewellyn received the fealty of other Welsh lords and although he never used the title, was the de facto Prince of Wales.
+In 1216, Llewellyn received the allegiance of other Welsh lords and although he never used the title, was the de facto Prince of Wales.
 Llywelyn dominated Wales for 45 years, and was one of only two Welsh rulers to be called “the Great.”
 Joan, Llywelyn, and their family are among the characters in Sharon Penman‘s historical fiction trilogy, The Welsh Trilogy.

 Arthur I, Duke of Brittany paying homage to King Philip II of France; Credit – Wikipedia